Tyrrrz/Tyrrrz.me/data/blog/conditional-content-presenting-via-wpf-contentpresenter/index.md

 ## Downsides of switching visibility

-Changing the value of `Visibility` property tends to get the job done, but it has some noticeable drawbacks:
+Changing the value of the `Visibility` property tends to get the job done, but it has some noticeable drawbacks:

-- You have to use a converter to turn the bound value into `Visibility`.
+- You have to use a converter to turn the bound value into `Visibility`
-- It gets complicated when there are more than two presentations to switch between or when there is more than one condition.
+- It gets complicated when there are more than two presentations to switch between or when there is more than one condition
-- Even when collapsed or hidden, all the UI elements still remain in the visual tree.
+- Even when collapsed or hidden, all the UI elements still remain in the visual tree

 The last point is something that tends to get overlooked and may lead to problems.
 When you make an element invisible, be it by setting the `Visibility` to `Hidden` or `Collapsed`, it doesn't actually disappear from the visual tree.
 This means it still takes part in most interactions, including bindings.
 Additionally, if a hidden element has a binding that fails, an exception will be raised and silently suppressed by the framework, potentially causing performance issues.